-We can now evaluate σ at equilibrium for changing parameters α and t.19 When t is fixed and the technological advantage parameter α increases from 1, integration of types is stable for middle ranges of σ .
+We can now evaluate σ at equilibrium for changing parameters α and t.21 When t is fixed and the technological advantage parameter α increases from 1, integration of types is stable for middle ranges of σ .
 In Figure 7, the shaded area represents the values of pairs of the productivity parameter α and the concentration index σ such that the associated integrated separating equilibrium is stable.
 This range is diminishing as α is larger.
 When α passes the critical $\bar{\alpha}(t)$, any equilibrium with integration of types is unstable.
-Then only the sorted separating equilibrium is stable, and we have agglomeration.
-Thus, sorted agglomeration can be caused by increased productivity of high skill workers.
+Then only the sorted separating equilibrium is stable.
+Thus, sorting can be caused by increased productivity of high skill workers.
 For example, if t = 0.29, the critical $\bar{\alpha} = 1.14$.